 - Tours Near Yosemite National Park

-Fall is the best time to hike Zion.
+The Zion National Park fall hikes make this list of best hikes in the US because fall is the best time to hike Zion.
 The temperatures are cooler and the crowds aren’t as bad as summer!

 If you are wanting to see an abundance of color, plan your trip to Zion National Park in the fall for late October when the colors start changing.

 At Zion National Park there are easy, moderate, and strenuous hikes.
 You will need to ride the Zion National Park Shuttle for any hike in Zion Canyon.

-Canyon Overlook Trail is the perfect beginner hike in the fall at Zion.
+Canyon Overlook Trail is the perfect beginner hike and it’s a Zion hike without the shuttle.
 There you will see some of the most amazing colors on this easy trail.

 Angels Landing is another one of those fall hikes in the US that is a must.
 This is the most popular hike in Zion and for good reason.
 You will need a permit to hike the chains section of the trail to the top.